Resolving Stanley's conjecture on $k$-fold acyclic complexes: Abstract

 \section{Abstract}

 In 1993 Stanley showed that if a simplicial complex is acyclic over some field, then its face poset can be decomposed into disjoint rank $1$ boolean intervals whose minimal faces together form a subcomplex.
 Stanley further conjectured that complexes with a higher notion of acyclicity could be decomposed in a similar way using boolean intervals of higher rank.
 We provide an explicit counterexample to this conjecture.
-We also prove both a weaker version and a special case of the original conjecture.
+We also prove a version of the conjecture for boolean trees and show that the original conjecture holds when this notion of acyclicity is as high as possible.